Kislak Organization, Courtelis Company and HMG/Courtland Properties Partner

 A best-in-class garden-style community, the 240‑unit Murano is being built on a 9.53‑acre site at the southeast corner of John Young Parkway and Taft‑Vineland Road in metro Orlando.
 Its three four‑story buildings feature one-, two- and three‑bedroom floor plans and luxury amenities.

 The property’s central Orlando location near multiple regional road networks provides easy access to Darden Corporate Headquarters and its 5,800 employees; South Park Center, a 2.9 million‑square‑foot office park with 6,000 employees; the World Design Center, a 206‑acre project with 4.5 million square feet entitled for office and industrial use; SeaWorld with 7,000 employees; the Orange County Convention Center, the second‑largest in the United States; and many other large employment, shopping and entertainment centers.

 “The leadership teams of these three companies have known, collaborated and consulted with each other for years,” said Wiener.
 “It is exciting to bring everyone together for this new endeavor, which we hope will be the first of many multifamily projects throughout Florida.”

 About The Kislak Organization

 Established in 1906, the privately held Kislak Organization is based in Miami, Florida.
-Its primary lines of business are multifamily property ownership and management, multifamily and commercial real estate brokerage in the Northeast, and tax certificate investment funds.
+Its primary lines of business are multifamily property ownership and management, and multifamily and commercial real estate brokerage in the Northeast.
 The organization invests and operates nationwide on behalf of the Kislak family and its partners.